onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The window of transcendence will not be open for long Bitcoin
-Satoshi opened it with his digital rock but it is just a toy
+Satoshi opened it with his digital rock but it is just a toy - roleplay with a rock on a leash "come on boy"
     > "you can regulate your country out of bitcoin but you can't regulate bitcoin out of your country." - [Andreas Antonopoulos](https://youtu.be/2tqo7PX5Pyc?t=438)
 Welcome to the era of rules without rulers a rules based order is an actual possibility for the first time in human history